Babe (film): Production

 Miller shot back, "Chris said something that is defamatory: that I took his name off the credits on internet sites, which is just absolutely untrue.
 You know, I'm sorry but I really have a lot more to do with my life than worry about that... when it comes to Babe, the vision was handed to Chris on a plate."

 Interviewed about the movie in 2020, Cromwell admitted he nearly turned it down, as his character only had about 16 lines.
 He was persuaded by his friend Charles Keating to take it anyway.
 Keating told him: "it's a free ticket to Australia, and if the movie tanks, it's not your fault, it's the pig's fault."
 Cromwell said Noonan wanted him for the part, and won out over Miller, who had wanted to cast an Australian actor.
 Cromwell's fee was around $50,000.
 He asked for an increase when he realised the movie was making millions of dollars, but was turned down.
 Nevertheless, he said "I got a lot out of that film, and it turned my whole life around.
 I didn't have to audition anymore."

-In 1998, a sequel directed by Miller, Babe: Pig in the City, was released.
-In 2006, a video game of the same name based on the film, was published by Mastertronic for the PlayStation 2.